jeesung-ahn/jeesung-ahn.github.io/index.md

   </div>

 <div class="column" markdown="1">
-In this study, we adopted the Round Robin design wherein entire members of campus social groups were recruited.
-Participants rated themselves and their peers' likability, attractiveness, and influence over others.
-Here, we asked three questions: 1) is there a discrepancy between social traits (i.e., likability, attractiveness, influence over others) that are evaluated by self *vs.* peers?; 2) would under-evaluating one's social traits be associated with poorer mental health?; 3) would under-evaluating one's social traits be associated with thinking more about others' thoughts and feelings?
+In this study, we adopted Round Robin design where entire members of campus social groups were recruited.
+Participants rated themselves and their peers' social status such as likability, attractiveness, and influence over others.
+Here, we asked three questions: 1) is there a discrepancy between social status that are evaluated by self *vs.* peers?; 2) would under (or over)-evaluating one's social status be associated with poorer mental health?; 3) would under (or over)-evaluating one's social status be associated with thinking more about *others'* thoughts and feelings?

  </div>
 </div>